Dragon8029/Simon-Game/README.md

 # Simon-Game

-Build from JavaScript tutorial for beginners
+Built from JavaScript tutorial for beginners